MARTIMM/gnome-gtk3/docs/content-docs/tutorial/GettingStarted/getting-started.md

 We will use a **Gnome::Gtk3::Grid** to add the buttons to and the grid will be added to the window.
 Maybe you have heard of GtkVBox and GtkHBox.
 These are container classes where you can layout other widgets vertically or horizontally.
 They still exist in Gtk version 3 but are deprecated and therefore not supported by the Raku packages.
 However, the **Grid** class can do it all for you and much easier.

-When creating the buttons, we start with the lower one because we need the object in the registration of the handler of the upper button `(1` The lower button is disabled using `.set-sensitive()` `(2` and is visible as a grayed-out button.
+1. When creating the buttons, we start with the lower one because we need the object in the registration of the handler of the upper button.
+2. The lower button is disabled using `.set-sensitive()` and is visible as a grayed-out button.

-The upper button handler is `.upper-button-click()`.
-We see that there is a named argument added called `:$lower-button` to the registration call `(3`.
+3. The upper button handler is `.upper-button-click()`.
+We see that there is a named argument added called `:$lower-button` to the registration call.
 You are totally free to add any named argument except for names starting with an underscore.
 Those names are reserved.
 The arguments are provided to the handler as is.
-The reserved naqmed argument `:$_widget` will hold the object on which the handler is registered.
+The reserved named argument `:$_widget` will hold the object on which the handler is registered.

-Then an empty grid is created `(4`.
+4. Then an empty grid is created.
 Add the buttons to the **Grid** using `.attach()`.
 The integers 0, 0, 1, 1 in the first call mean; first column, first row and take up 1 grid location in width and height.
 The lower button is placed below the first one taking up the same space.
 The grid is molded around the buttons taking the minimum space needed.

-The method `.set-border-width()` on the **Window** is used to get some space around our buttons `(5`.
+5. The method `.set-border-width()` on the **Window** is used to get some space around our buttons.
 Also the **Grid** is added on the next line.

-The first handler `.upper-button-click()` `(6` is called when the top button is clicked.
-It uses the object `$b1` provided by `:_widget` to make that object insensitive .
+6. The first handler `.upper-button-click()` is called when the top button is clicked.
+It uses the object `$b1` provided by `:_widget` to make that object insensitive.
 This is the top button and will now become grayed out.
 The other button `$b2` given by `:lower-button` is made sensitive.
 You will see that it 'returns from its grayness' so to speak.

-The second handler `.lower-button-click()` `(7` is called when the bottom button is clicked and will call `.quit()` to stop the program.
+7. The second handler `.lower-button-click()` is called when the bottom button is clicked and will call `.quit()` to stop the program.

 ### What we have learned